KEYFIAI/KIPS/KIPS/kip-0.md

 Once the KIP is ready for the repository, the KIP editor will:

-- Assign an KIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this KIP)
+- Assign a KIP number (generally the PR number or, if preferred by the author, the Issue # if there was discussion in the Issues section of this repository about this KIP)

 - Merge the corresponding pull request